rpanic/ImposterDB/README.md

     var description: String? by observable(null)

-    var hobbies: MutableList<Hobby> by observableList()
+    var hobbies: VirtualSet<Hobby> by detachedSet("hobbies")

 }
 ```

 It's your typical class with the only difference being it extending Observable and each variable being a delegated property of `observable`.
 You can pass the default value of the variable in the parentheses of `observable`.

-If you need collections in your class, you can use `observableList` to make changes to your lists and to objects in that list get passed down to the base object or list.
+If you need collections in your class, you can use `observableSet` to make changes to your lists and to objects in that list get passed down to the base object or list.
 This process can be repeated indefinitely.

 ### Connections